 In order for a student to qualify for CJSF membership, a student must maintain outstanding scholarship and citizenship during her/his 7th and 8th grade year; membership is evaluated each semester.
 Students' academic evaluation is based on a grade point average of 3.50 or higher and the score of their core subjects (language arts, math, science, and social studies) for a total of 8 points: A's are 3 points, B's are 1 point.
 Any D's, F's, N's, or U's in any class automatically disqualifies a student.
 Students are invited to participate based on the above and receive invitations and membership applications which are distributed in their Advisement classes at the beginning of each semeter.

 Who is in CJSF?

 7th (second semester) and 8th grade students who have outstanding scholarship and citizenship during their 7th and 8th grade years.
 In addition, members are asked to complete five hours of community service per semester or ten hours of community service a year.
-In order to maintain active membership, students must attend meetings, which are which are held once a month during first break in Room 404.
-Active membership requires no more than two absences per semester.
+In order to maintain active membership, students must attend meetings, which are held once a month.
+Active membership requires no more than two absences at meetings per semester.

 What are the characteristics of a CJSF member?

 The student must earn 8 points in his/her academic area (A=3 pts, B= 1 pt).
 In addition, there may be no D's, F's, N's or U's in any class.

 This quality is defined through the minimum of ten hours of voluntary contributions made by the student to the school or community, done without compensation and with a positive, courteous, enthusiastic attitude.